HolyBlackCat/cpp-tutorials/language/02_basics/19_functions.md

-#### A word of caution

-Starting from this point, the amount of information increases a lot.

-As usual, don't feel the need to memorize everything.
-Practice by write small programs that use every new concept that you read about.
-Then feel free to return to this and previous chapters if you forget things and need to look them up.

 # Functions

-As was mentioned in the very beginning of this tutorial, functions are named blocks of code that you can execute.
+As was mentioned at the very beginning of this tutorial, functions are named blocks of code that you can execute.
 Here is a simple example:

 ```cpp
 #include <iostream>